 The existence of large and strong independent churches in southern Africa today has much to do with early Pentecostal missions.
 There are indications that Pentecostal missionaries tapped into a new phenomenon that was particularly strong in South Africa.
-One of them, American Pentecostal Jacob Lehman wrote of a whole tribal community in the northwest of the country that had, with their chief, seceded from “a certain missionary society” because of the highhandedness and exploitation of the missionaries.
-The reference is obscure; but he may have meant the event in 1885, when Tswana chief Kgantlapane helped found a church seceding from the London Missionary Society in Taung, Botswana called the Native Independent Congregational Church.
-Near Middelburg, Transvaal, Lehman and his fellow missionaries held services to welcome a group of secessionists into the Pentecostal fold and John G. Lake, Canadian evangelist who first brought North American Pentecostalism to South Africa, visited an “Ethiopian” church conference that was seeking affiliation with his Apostolic Faith Mission (AFM).
+One of them, American Pentecostal Jacob Lehman, wrote of a whole tribal community in the northwest of the country that had, with their chief, seceded from “a certain missionary society” because of the highhandedness and exploitation of the missionaries.
+The reference is obscure, but he may have meant the event in 1885, when Tswana chief Kgantlapane helped found a church seceding from the London Missionary Society in Taung, Botswana, called the Native Independent Congregational Church.
+Near Middelburg, Transvaal, Lehman and his fellow missionaries held services to welcome a group of secessionists into the Pentecostal fold and John G. Lake, the Canadian evangelist who first brought North American Pentecostalism to South Africa, visited an “Ethiopian” church conference that was seeking affiliation with his Apostolic Faith Mission (AFM).
 Lake wrote of a “native missionary,” Paul Mabiletsa, who told Lake about a paralyzed woman healed through prayer in the Germiston district.
 Mabiletsa founded the Apostolic Church in Zion in 1920, to become one of the larger Zionist churches whose leadership remained in the Mabiletsa family throughout the twentieth century.
-Lake himself reported that twenty-four “native Catholic churches” and “five large Ethiopian churches” had decided to affiliate with the AFM in 1910 and that the “African Catholic Church” with 78 preachers joined in January 1911.
+Lake himself reported that twenty-four “native Catholic churches” and “five large Ethiopian churches” had decided to affiliate with the AFM in 1910 and that the “African Catholic Church” with seventy-eight preachers joined in January 1911.
 Again in 1911 the “Ethiopian Church” affiliated with Modred Powell, a British missionary, to become the Apostolic Faith Church of South Africa.
 Clearly, many of the early Pentecostal “converts” in South Africa were already members of Christian churches, especially African independent ones.
 But the flow went both ways—by 1915 there were several secessions from the Pentecostals, especially from the AFM.
 Azusa Street missionary Henry Turney complained of African women who had “risen up refusing to acknowledge any authority in the church” and who were now “trying to establish a church of their own, with a native as leader.”
-There is little doubt that many of the secessions which occurred early in western Pentecostal mission efforts in Africa, China, India and elsewhere were at least partly the result of cultural and social insensitivities on the part of the missionaries, and in some cases there was racism, ethnocentrism and ethical failure.
+There is little doubt that many of the secessions which occurred early in western Pentecostal mission efforts in Africa, China, India, and elsewhere were at least partly the result of cultural and social insensitivities on the part of the missionaries, and in some cases there was racism, ethnocentrism, and ethical failure.
 It is true that missionaries may not have been sensitized to these issues in the ways that we are today and equally true that we now have the hindsight of history—although neither sensitization nor hindsight seems to have changed contemporary human prejudice.